 The North Carolina Department of Transportation is proposing to construct a bypass around Asheboro, the US 64 Bypass.
 As part of this action, the NCDOT also proposes to improve access to the North Carolina Zoological Park (NC Zoo).
 The project is listed in the NCDOT‘s Draft Transportation Improvement Program (STIP) as Project R-2536.

-The new bypass will be a four-lane, controlled-access (no driveways) highway and is 13.7 miles in length.
+The new bypass will be a four-lane, controlled-access (no driveways) highway and is 14.6 miles in length.
+The Zoo Connector will be 1.8 miles making the entire project 16.4 miles.
 The opposite directions of travel will be separated by a grassy/landscaped median.
 Total right-of-way width along the new bypass will average about 300 feet, with additional right of way needed at interchange locations to account for the ramps.
-Interchanges are included at both ends of the project on US 64, and at NC 49, I-73/74 (US 220 Bypass), NC 159, and NC 42.
+Interchanges are included at both ends of the project on US 64, and at NC 49, I-73/74 (US 220 Bypass), Zoo Connector, and NC 42.

 News and Updates

-At the meeting, NCDOT will present proposed changes to the project, including a modification to the Zoo Connector and deletion of the previously proposed interchange with NC 159.
-The Department will also provide an update on the overall project status.
-The Department will also provide an update on the overall project status.
+At the meeting, NCDOT presented proposed changes to the project, including a modification to the Zoo Connector and deletion of the previously proposed interchange with NC 159.
+The Department also provided an update on the overall project status.

 Project Overview and Purpose

 The primary purposes of the proposed transportation improvements are: